bozsahin/ccglab/README.md

 With the exception of <code>apt-get/brew</code> the rest is available out-of-the-box in most if not all linuxes.
 To make sure, do e.g. <code>which apt-get</code> to find out.
 If you don't get a response, you don't have it.

-<em>NEW TO UBUNTU/DEBIAN?</em>
+<em>NEW TO UBUNTU?</em>

-These systems have built-in packages for SBCL and rlwrap, which <code>apt-get</code> in the ccglab install script can install very easily.
+Ubuntu has built-in packages for SBCL and rlwrap, which <code>apt-get</code> in the ccglab install script can install very easily.

-It's just that Ubuntu/Debian starts with non-basic packages turned off so that they can't seem to find SBCL/rlwrap in the beginning.
+It's just that Ubuntu starts with non-basic packages turned off so that it can't seem to find SBCL/rlwrap in the beginning.
 Do the following to enable them before running the ccglab install script.